enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 Your UI is the only way for you to inform your users about features.
 If you don’t have a visible control for your feature then it might as well not exist.

 The exception to this is when a particular gesture is used in a consistent manner across the entire operating system and your app uses standard operating system controls.
-In this case users can expect the same gestures to work if they are used to them elsewhere [See Build to the platform](#platform).
+In this case users can expect the same gestures to work if they are used to them elsewhere (See [Build to the platform](#platform)).

 Hiding features behind gestures also makes it more difficult to support accessibility features in your app, which the operating system might otherwise give you “for free.”